test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/Set-Up_RNAseq_Processed_Data/RNAseq_Tool_Installation/README.md

   To generate the GLDS-104 RNAseq directory structure used to hold the main set of processed data called in the bootcamp training materials, follow the instructions below:
   1. Use the `cd` command to navigate to the location on your system where you want to create the GLDS-104 RNAseq directory structure.
-     > Once there run the `pwd` command to show the path to this location, which will be needed to modify the [GLDS-104_Processing_Scripts](../GLDS-104_Processing_Scripts) as described in step X.
+     > Once there run the `pwd` command to show the path to this location, which will be needed to modify the [GLDS-104_Processing_Scripts](../GLDS-104_Processing_Scripts) as described in step 5ii.

   2. Download the [RNAseq_bc_June_2021_dir.sh](RNAseq_bc_June_2021_dir.sh) script into the location you navigated to in step 1 then run the command below to make the script executable:
      ```